rmoralespp/flask_typed_routes/docs/path.md

 ## Aliasing

 !!! warning
-    Aliases defined in Path type hints are ignored to maintain consistency with the Flask route parameter names.
+    Aliases defined in **Path** type hints are ignored to maintain consistency with the Flask route parameter names.

-## Arrays in Path Parameters
+## Parsing Arrays

 Path parameters can be parsed as **Arrays** using `set`, `tuple`, or `list`.
 The library follows the `simple` style of **OpenAPI** parameter serialization for arrays, using commas as separators.